Share on Facebook

 The California Department of Education recognizes bullying as a serious safety issue.
 If the school’s inaction allows continued harassment, families may have legal grounds to sue.

-Unsafe Sports & Activities
+Injuries from Unsafe Sports or School Activities

 Sports and physical education can lead to injuries, but not all injuries are the result of negligence.
 A negligence claim may arise when coaches or staff ignore safety rules or force students into risky situations.
 Examples include: